 The primary form that needs to be filled out is TTB Form 5100.24, which is also known as the Application for Basic Permit under the Federal Alcohol Administration Act.
 The application must be completed following the instructions attached to the form; line-by-line instructions are provided separately.

 If the Application for Basic Permit and/or supporting documents is signed by someone other than those individuals listed in Item 9 on the application, TTB Form 5000.8 Power of Attorney, must be used.

 If an individual listed on the application is a citizen of a foreign country, lived in a foreign country for more than two years (after 18 years of age) or has association with a foreign country, you must also complete TTB Form 5000.9 Personnel Questionnaire.

 Your federal permit is conditioned upon compliance with the Federal Alcohol Administration Act.
 This act provides regulation for wholesalers on permissible sales activities.
 Selling beer is regulated differently than other articles of commerce.
 Part of the reason for the diversity of brands that exists in the beer industry are the regulations that separate the alcohol industry into independent tiers.
 New wholesalers are strongly urged to read and review the trade practices section of the Federal Alcohol Administration Act.

 If the premises to be used for this operation are eligible for the National Register of Historic Places, you should not begin construction or remodeling until you have contacted the State Historic Preservation Officer.
-Additional information on the TTB’s handling of the National Historic Preservation Act (NHPA) is available on the NHPA page on the TTB website.

 Additionally, as a result of the Bioterrorism Act, distributors must register any facility holding food or beer with the Food and Drug Administration (FDA).
 Start the registration process on the FDA website.